 Natural Bridges trails are open day and night.
 Stargazing and exploring the night sky is allowed virtually anywhere in the park.
 No bridges or ruins will be visible from the campground or parking lots.

 Rangers present stargazing programs in spring and summer.
-Check the list of stargazing and astronomy events below, or check the calendar for all upcoming events.
+Check the link below for a list of stargazing and astronomy events in southeast Utah, or check the calendar for all upcoming events.